Practice tai chi to relieve knee pain

 Use ice to relieve knee pain

-If you do suffer a knee injury put ice on it for about 20 minutes per hour.
+If you do suffer a knee injury put ice on it for about 20 minutes every two or three hours (less if keeping it on your injury for that long is too cold or uncomfortable).
 This will help reduce inflammation.
 For the same reason, taking a non-steroidal anti-inflammatory such as ibuprofen will also be beneficial.

 What's causing your knee pain?

 Corticosteroids to relieve knee pain